Novaxyz123/raspi_browser_login/README.md

 USER=root
 XAUTHORITY=/home/pi/.Xauthority

-** Edit this file to introduce tasks to be run by cron..... (crontab poulates with this notice)
+** Edit this file to introduce tasks to be run by cron..... (crontab populates with this notice)

 0 9 * * * /usr/bin/python3.4 /home/pi/iris_login.py >> /home/pi/logfile 2>&1
 55 11 * * * reboot